 Say yes to the ring!
 Okay girls, I know some of you have dreamed of the day that wonderful day when the man of your dreams gets down on one knee and proposes!
-Most women give their men little hints along the way and the man will figure it out.
+Most women give their men little hints along the way and the man will figure it out and finally decide on getting a custom engagement ring.
 Men do listen, sometimes!
 There is a lot to think about when picking out an engagement ring.

 - What type of metal do you like?
 What do you wear most of the time?
 What will go with everything?

 - What cut of diamond do you like?

 - What size diamond?

 - Would you want something else other than a diamond, maybe a ruby or sapphire?

 Engagement ring metal choices: Check out what the knot says about the different metals you have to choose from.
 Lets talk about diamonds.
 You have to find that perfect diamond in the rough.

 The most important factors in choosing a diamond stone is deciding on the shape that perfectly matches your style and looks beautiful on you.
 Your style may guide you to more traditional shapes such as the classic Round, Emerald or Asscher cuts or fancy shapes such as the Marquise, Heart or Pear.

 The classic and most popular shape is the Round Brilliant-cut diamond.
 Its 57 facets bring out the most brilliance, fire and sparkle of all the shapes.

 If you’re looking for more contemporary style, consider the Princess-cut, the second most popular shape.
 Princess cut diamonds are square or slightly rectangular in shape with pointed corners and an array of intricate facets that increase the diamond’s inherent sparkle.